John-Kostick/vzome-sharing/_posts/2025-08-05-Rhombicuboctahedron-CM-09-43-38.md

 {% endcomment %}

-Thie is a study of sliding plane interlocking structures,including familiar 6 piece models, and less familiar 12 piece constructions.
+Thie is a study of sliding plane interlocking structures, including familiar 6 piece models, and less familiar 12 piece constructions.
 Physical renderings of these models can all be considered Coordinate Motion (CM) and dexterity puzzles.
 This exploration began with a query from a fellow enthusiast of symmetric structures, as to if the concept embodied in this classic 6-piece puzzle could be applied to a 12-piece structure.

 ![IMG_1893](https://github.com/user-attachments/assets/20c16a12-ba59-48b7-aa0d-d72ea041c982)